robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 > LXX Recall key characteristics and syntax of Keyword Setup (K1)

 A **Keyword Setup** is executed before the body of a user keyword is executed.
-It allows for preparation steps specific to that keyword or ensures that the keyword's requirements are met before execution
+It allows for preparation steps specific to that keyword or ensures that the keyword's requirements are met before execution.

 **Key characteristics of Keyword Setup:**
 - Executed before the keyword's body.